duodenum96/IntrinsicTimescales.jl/docs/src/fit_parameters.md

 #### Numerical Stability Parameters
 - `jitter::Float64 = 1e-6`: Small value added to covariance diagonal for numerical stability
-- `cov_scale::Float64 = 2.0`: Scaling factor for covariance matrix to calculate `tau_squared` which is used to calculate the weights of posterior samples for calculating the new prior.

 #### Display Parameters
 - `show_progress::Bool = true`: Whether to show progress bar